AYJAYY/KenoDB/README.md

 This program is setup so you can easily track Keno numbers.
 It outputs two files, a full log of the day's numbers in multiple formats and other draw info, as well as a list of the numbers drawn for the day in a single row to do pivot table analysis on the hot/coldness of numbers.

-Included is an Access database file with a table that has the correct header titles and rows created to accept the data from the program.
+Included is an Access database file with a table that has the correct header titles and rows created to import the data from the kenodbfull.csv file.

 *Windows Users Note:* Using the task scheduler you can use the nightly.bat file to create a nightly task.
 Just edit the nightly.bat file to fit your file locations / Windows Username.
 Then you can add a nightly task to run the nightly.bat file.
 For more information on scheduling a task click the link below.